sfilippone/psblas3/test/computational_routines/spmm/README.md

 ## Test Suite
 ### Overall Analysys
-THe subroutine psb_spmm materialize in three different procedures:
+The subroutine psb_spmm materialize in three different procedures:
 ```psb_sspmm```, ```psb_sspmv```, ```psb_sspmv_vect```.
 The focus is on testing the ```psb_sspmv``` one, so as first step let's analyze the signature of the function to study a satisfyng input parameter space.
 The signature of the function is:
 ```fortran
 psb_sspmv(alpha, a, x, beta, y,&